python/cpython/Doc/library/pdb.rst

 .. pdbcommand:: lli | longlisti

-   Similar to :pdbcmd:`ll`, but also display instructions with source code
+   Similar to :pdbcmd:`ll`, but also display bytecode instructions with the source code

    .. versionadded:: 3.12